 WhatsApp is a messaging service for mobile phones and the web that allows you to send text messages, images, audio and video through the internet.
 WhatsApp is being used worldwide and is the most popular online messaging app.

 WhatsApp desktop version is also very convenient to use and send messages to your contacts while working on your system.
 However, when tested with users it reveals a few pain points that they face while using certain features.

-This article presents the details and results of a Guerrilla usability test along with few recommendations.
+This article presents the details and results of a Guerrilla usability test along with a few recommendations.

 To identify the users’ pain points on WhatsApp web.

-- What is tested: Two most commonly used tasks in WhatsApp web
+- What has tested: Two most commonly used tasks in WhatsApp web

 - With whom it is tested: 3 users with 2 new users of WhatsApp web